-Once contracts over \$250,000 have been processed through the MMO and the VP for Finance and Administration, the President's review concludes the contract approval process.367
+Once contracts over \$250,000.00 have been processed through the MMO and the VP for Finance and Administration, the President will submit to the BOT for approval.265

-The Attorney General's Office must approve construction projects that cost \$500,000 and over.
-Prior to the bid award, the contract must be reviewed and approved by the Attorney General's Office or an assigned special attorney.
+The Attorney General's Office must approve construction projects that cost \$500,000.00 and over.
+Prior to the bid award, the contract must be reviewed and approved by the Attorney General's Office or an assigned Special Attorney.
 Upon review and approval, the bid award is issued to the selected contractor.

-365 Board Policy 232-Contractual Agreements
+263 Board Policy 232 - Contractual Agreements

-366 Contract of GCC with BCS Cafe
+264 Contract of GCC with BCS Cafe

-367 Board Policy 228-Procurement
+265 Board Policy 228 - Procurement